Key Takeaways

 - Prime Case Funding

 Some states have enacted legislation to protect consumers in these transactions.
-The trade organization, the Alliance for Responsible Consumer Legal Funding (ARC), supports laws that provide specific protections, such as requiring plain English and transparent contracts that clearly show the consumer’s rights and obligations.
+The Alliance for Responsible Consumer Legal Funding (ARC) supports laws that provide specific protections, such as requiring plain English and transparent contracts that clearly show the consumer’s rights and obligations.

 According to ARC, states with a high level of protection include Maine, Ohio, Nebraska, Oklahoma and Vermont.
 Indiana has legal protections, but also limitations on the availability of these financial products.
-ARC is critical of laws enacted in Tennessee and Arkansas.
+ARC is critical of laws enacted in Tennessee and Arkansas, specifically.

-The American Bar Association’s Commission on Ethics 20/20 wrote a white paper saying these products fill a need.
-But the commission warned lawyers to be on the lookout for red flags that point to ethical issues.
-The paper recommends that attorneys ensure their client’s confidential information is protected and that the client understands the terms of entering into an agreement with the loan or advance provider.
+The American Bar Association’s Commission on Ethics 20/20 published a white paper warning lawyers to be on the lookout for red flags that point to ethical issues in their clients’ pre-settlement funding arrangements.
+The paper recommends that attorneys ensure a client’s confidential information is protected and that the client understands the terms of entering into an agreement with the loan or advance provider.

 You can apply for pre-settlement funding from a firm that specializes in granting cash advances to plaintiffs in pending lawsuits.

 The amount you will receive as an advance is generally a percentage of your settlement’s estimated value.
-Between 10% to 20% of the settlement value is typical for an advance.
+Between 10% to 20% of the settlement’s value is a typical amount for an advance.

 Most pre-settlement funding companies will not check your credit score when determining if you qualify for an advance.